 Incomplete proteins (proteins that do not include the full nine types of amino acids you need, like rice with black beans, hummus or peanut butter with whole-wheat pita, or quinoa and corn)

-Cook to keep nutrients: Try to avoid boiling veggies in water, since their nutrients can leach into the cooking water.
-Instead, steam or roast.
-Or simmer vegetables in liquid that you will incorporate into a dish, as with soups or stews.
+Try to avoid boiling veggies in water since their nutrients can leach into the cooking water.
+Instead, steam or roast them, or simmer them in a liquid that you will incorporate into a dish, such as soups or stews.

 Indian dal (lentils): Saute onion, carrot, garlic, and ginger in avocado oil.
 Add lentils, tomato paste, broth, and curry powder (which includes turmeric), and bring to a boil.
 Cover and simmer until the lentils are cooked through.
 Serve topped with yogurt.